 Auditing and Assurance Standards Oversight Council

-Bill lives in Vancouver.
+Ian lives in Toronto.

 Carol Bellringer is the Auditor General for the Province of British Columbia and former Auditor General for the Province of Manitoba.
 Carol possesses an extensive background in conducting financial statement audits, performance audits and investigations.
 A Chartered Professional Accountant (CPA), Ms. Bellringer holds a Bachelor of Commerce from Concordia University and an MBA from the Warsaw School of Economics, L'Université du Québec à Montréal.
 She also was named a Fellow of the Chartered Accountants of Manitoba in 2006 in recognition of her contributions to the community.